ibexa/documentation-developer/docs/search/extensibility/solr_document_field_mappers.md

 You can use document field mappers to index additional data in the search engine.

 The additional data can come from external sources (for example, the [Personalization service](personalization.md)), or from internal ones.
-An example of indexing internal data is indexing data through the Location hierarchy: from the parent location to the child location, or indexing child data on the parent location.
+An example of indexing internal data is indexing data through the location hierarchy: from the parent location to the child location, or indexing child data on the parent location.
 You can use this to find the content with full-text search, or to simplify a search in a complicated data model.

 To do this effectively, you must understand how the data is indexed with the Solr search engine.